reigenatk/IMDB-Dataset/grading_files/DEVELOPMENT.md

 Wrote lots of tests to ensure the algorithms are working properly, adding the corresponding txt to the tests folder.

 Clean up overall command line text flow

+Week of (5/2 to 5/8):

+Mainly working on improving tests, also working on the video + working on the script for the video.